antho31/bufalo-nft-skulls/README.md

     "0x....."
   ],

-  // is not from Fans alllowlist "discountMerkleProof": []
+  // is not from Fans allowlist
+  "discountMerkleProof": []
 }
 ```